Site icon Joey is a Traveler

 Address: Ross Rd, Ross Island, Killarney, Co.
 Kerry, V93 V304

 Ross Castle was built in the 15th century and was the home of the O’Donoghue family.
-It’s right next to Lough Leane, Killarney National Park’s largest lake.
+It’s next to Lough Leane, Killarney National Park’s largest lake.

 It’s free to walk around the castle and hang out by the lake.
 Or you can book a 45-minute guided tour for 5 EUR from early March to late October.